 INFORMATION FOR CONTRIBUTORS

-2. Manuscripts may be full-length articles (maximum 20-30 double-spaced pages typed on A4 paper including notes and references) or short communications (maximum 10 pages).
+3. Manuscripts may be full-length articles (maximum 20-30 double-spaced pages typed on A4 paper including notes and references) or short communications (maximum 10 pages).
 These may include short articles, research reports, discussions, etc. Book reviews should not exceed 5 pages.
-Authors should submit an electronic copy and two paper copies of their manuscript (including copies of all illustrations and tables).
 All articles should be preceded by an abstract (maximum 150 words) and keywords.
-Each manuscript is submitted to three reviewers before acceptance.

-4. Figures (photographs, drawings, diagrams) should be numbered consecutively in the text.
+5. Figures (photographs, drawings, diagrams) should be numbered consecutively in the text.
 Figure captions should be typed on a separate page.
 Photographs should be large prints with high contrast.
-Graphs and diagrams should be large enough to permit reduction to 10x10cm.
+Graphs and diagrams should be large enough to allow reduction to 10x10cm.

-5. Tables should be numbered and referred to by number in the text.
-Each table should be submitted on a separate page with caption.
+6. Tables should be numbered and referred to by number in the text.
+Each table should be submitted on a separate page with a caption.

-6. Please supply your name, affiliation, the mailing address to which requests for reprints should be sent, and phone/fax numbers and e-mail address on a separate page.
+7. Please supply your name, affiliation, the mailing address and phone/fax numbers and e-mail address on a separate page.

-The review process for texts submitted to Psychology of Language and Communication
+The review process for manuscripts submitted to Psychology of Language and Communication

-All submissions are sent out for assessment (to three reviewers) in a double-blind review process, i.e., the identities of authors and reviewers are not revealed.
+All submissions, after a preliminary assessment by a member of the Editorial Board are sent out for a thorough evaluation to two or three peer reviewers in a double-blind review process, i.e., the identities of authors and reviewers are not revealed.

-Reviews assess the following aspects of a text:
+Reviews assess the following aspects of the manuscript:

 1. Presentation of the research problem in the context of the literature (assessed as being unsatisfactory, satisfactory, exhaustive);